bbzaffari/Lightning-Fast-RAG-Core-PureAI-s-PureCPP-VDB/README.md

 The code is work in progress, meant for experimentation.
 Some modules (like those with `*_dev` suffixes) are in active development.
 [Deep ](https://github.com/bbzaffari/Open-Source-RAG-Engine-System-with-Modular-Vector-Processing)

+`purecpp_*_dev is a development-oriented package designed primarily for testing, debugging, and experimental development tasks related to the PureCPP modules.
+It provides a sandboxed environment where developers can implement, validate, and optimize features before integrating them into production-ready packages.
+This includes support for experimental APIs, prototype algorithms, and performance profiling tools, offering a flexible space to iterate on new ideas without compromising the stability of the main codebase.`